 It’s the microclimate at the Siletz Bay Wildlife Refuge

 They don’t notice it can foggy at one place on the Oregon Coast and Sunny two (2) miles away.
-That is case at the Siletz Bay National Wildlife Refuge.
+That is the case at the Siletz Bay National Wildlife Refuge.
 Due to the massive amount of water in the Refuge, the weather is normally clear and sunny.

 The Refuge creates its own MicroClimate

 They don’t notice it can foggy at one place on the Oregon Coast and Sunny two (2) miles away.
-That is case at the Siletz Bay National Wildlife Refuge
+That is the case at the Siletz Bay National Wildlife Refuge

 Kayak\Canoe Rentals and Guided Tours is Location directly across the Siletz River from the heart of Siletz Bay National Wildlife Refuge.
 It is a easy paddle for a family.

-The channels and tidal sloughs at Siletz Bay National Wildlife Refuge are a great place to experience nature, but three other options are available:
+The channels and tidal sloughs at Siletz Bay National Wildlife Refuge are a great place to experience nature,

-Siletz Bay is one of numerous estuaries located along the Pacific Coast Scenic Byway.
+Siletz Bay is one of the numerous estuaries located along the Pacific Coast Scenic Byway.
 On either side of Highway 101, scorched skeleton trees jut forth from the estuary and are reminiscent of a time when the salt marsh was diked for pasture.

 You may see Great Egret -It is a large, white bird that looks like a heron, but slightly smaller.
-It has a “S” shaped neck and a long, sharp bill.
-You can observe it standing still in marshy water, waiting and watching for prey.
+It has an “S” shaped neck and a long, sharp bill.
+You can observe it standing still in the marshy water, waiting and watching for prey.
 If you get too close, a great egret will fly away.
 It winters along the central-to-southern Oregon coast and South America.

-A variety of estuarine-dependent birds including great blue heron, Red tailed hawks, bald eagles, and other raptors can often be seen roosting at the top of these snags; and many species of waterfowl can be seen foraging in the tidally influenced waters.
+A variety of estuarine-dependent birds including great blue heron, Red-tailed hawks, bald eagles, and other raptors can often be seen roosting at the top of these snags; and many species of waterfowl can be seen foraging in the tidally influenced waters.

 Wildlife counted last year were: 100 Brown Pelicans, 5,000 waterfowl, 1,000 shorebirds, and 50 Caspian Terns.
 Occasionally, usually due to large schools of anchovy entering the bay, huge pulses of gulls, pelicans, and other species swarm into the bay to make use of the bountiful resources.

 Other wading birds use the bay and there is a small heron rookery on the refuge.
-Virginia Rail and Sora make use of the freshwater / brackish wetlands and tidal marsh / meadow-nesting species such as Savannah Sparrow, Marsh Wren and Common Yellowthroat are abundant.
+Virginia Rail and Sora make use of the freshwater / brackish wetlands and tidal marsh / meadow-nesting species such as Savannah Sparrow, Marsh Wren, and Common Yellowthroat are abundant.